weavejester/compojure/docs/getting-started.md

 {% endhighlight %}

 Visit <http://localhost:8080> to see the results.
-If all has gone well, you'll see your 'Hello World' page.
+If all has gone well, you'll see your "Hello World" page.

 [1]:http://github.com/technomancy/leiningen
 [2]:http://www.assembla.com/wiki/show/clojure/Getting_Started_with_Leiningen